Europe & USA Participants

 Professor Peter Gray AO

-Professor Peter Gray is the Chair of the Board of Bioplatforms Australia (BPA), which provides national infrastructure and expertise in genomics, proteomics, metabolomics and bioinformatics to public and private sector researchers in Australia.
-Investment funding is provided by the Australian Federal Government’s National Collaborative Research Infrastructure Scheme (NCRIS).Professor Peter Gray was the inaugural director (2003-2016) of the Australian Institute of Bioengineering and Nanotechnology (AIBN) at the University of Queensland (UQ) growing the institute to over 500 people with reportedly the largest concentration of NCRIS capabilities in the country.
-Before joining UQ, Professor Gray was Director of the Bioengineering Centre and Professor of Biotechnology at the University of New South Wales (UNSW).
-He is an Emeritus Professor at UNSW and an Honorary Professor at The Westmead Institute for Medical Research (Sydney).
-He has previously held academic positions at University College of London and at the University of California, Berkeley.
+Professor Peter Gray is the Chair of the Board of Bioplatforms Australia (BPA), which provides national infrastructure and expertise in genomics, proteomics, metabolomics, and bioinformatics to researchers in Australia.
+Funding is provided by the Australian Government’s NCRIS.
+He was inaugural director (2003–2016) of the Australian Institute of Bioengineering and Nanotechnology (AIBN) at UQ, growing the institute to over 500 staff.
+Prior to UQ, he was Director of the Bioengineering Centre and Professor of Biotechnology at UNSW.
+Professor Gray has held positions at University College London and UC Berkeley and commercial experience with Eli Lilly and Co and the Cetus Corporation.
+He is a past President of ATSE and a founder and past President of AusBiotech.

-professor Rebecca Glauert
+Professor Rebecca Glauert

 Sach Jayasinghe